lycheeverse/lychee/README.md

         --glob-ignore-case       Ignore case when expanding filesystem path glob inputs --help                   Prints help information
-    -i, --insecure               Proceed for server connections considered insecure (invalid TLS) --no-cache               Do not load request cache from disk -n, --no-progress            Do not show progress bar.
+    -i, --insecure               Proceed for server connections considered insecure (invalid TLS) --no-cache               Do not load request cache (stored in `.lycheecache`) from disk -n, --no-progress            Do not show progress bar.
                                  This is recommended for non-interactive shells (e.g. for continuous integration) --offline                Only check local files and block network requests